MarioChiaparini/ChemPy/README.md

 the graphs.
 Beacuse for most of the geologists and chemists, analyze the raman graphs it is not that easy, so as chemical enigineering student and a programmer I decide to create a model that could save time of geologist or chemists from mining companies.

-The data was catch from the site : https://rruff.info/

 </p>
 <h4 align="center"><img src="https://github.com/MarioChiaparini/ChemPy/blob/main/images/mineAIinterface.PNG"/> </h4>